toketas/toketas/README.md

-- 👋 Hi, I’m @toketas
-- 👀 I’m interested in Baseball, MTG, Code
-- 🌱 I’m currently learning DevOps engineering
-- 💞️ I’m looking to collaborate on any software project
+Hey all.

+I am a Software Developer focused on Cloud Engineering.

+I'm currently interested in GitOps projects.

-- 📫 How to reach me: follow me on @enishizuka and leave a message!
+Follow me on @enishizuka

 <!---
 toketas/toketas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.